vbidula/sync-model/README.md

 # sync-model

-A program for synchrotron spectra modelling and table-model creating for XSPEC.
+A program for synchrotron spectra modelling focused on table-model creating for XSPEC.

 ## Instalation